Watch The Prodigy play their first show since Keith Flint's death

 The current run of gigs began with a two-night billing at the O2 Academy in Sheffield last Friday and Saturday (July 8, 9).

-“It’s been a long time fucking coming,” Liam Howlett told the crowd ahead of performing the opening track ‘Breathe’ (via Music-News.COM).
+“It’s been a long time fucking coming,” the group’s co-founder Liam Howlett told the crowd ahead of performing the opening track ‘Breathe’ (via Music-News.COM).

 During ‘Firestarter’, The Prodigy paid tribute to Flint by beaming a green laser outline of the late singer on stage that moved in time to the music.

-Elsewhere in the 21-track set, the group also included other fan favourites such as ‘Omen’, ‘Voodoo People’, ‘Smack My Bitch Up’, ‘Take Me To The Hospital’ and ‘Invaders Must Die’.
+Elsewhere in the 21-track set, the band also aired other fan favourites such as ‘Omen’, ‘Voodoo People’, ‘Smack My Bitch Up’, ‘Take Me To The Hospital’ and ‘Invaders Must Die’.
 The four-song encore ended with an instrumental version of ‘Out Of Space’.

 Taking to Twitter following the opening night in Sheffield, The Prodigy wrote: “We wanna thank every one of u that came out and supported us, this ment [sic] so much to us, the whole place blew the fuk up and it was a night we will never forget.